Berliner FC Dynamo supporters: The contemporary supporter scene

-Musicians from German rock band Klaus Renft Combo composed the anthem "Auf, Dynamo!" for BFC Dynamo in 1999.
-German rap musician Joe Rilla has also dedicated a song to BFC Dynamo.
-The song is called "Heb die Faust Hoch (BFC Dynamo Straßenhymne)" and was released in 2008.
-Joe Rilla, whose real name is Hagen Stoll (de), comes from the locality of Marzahn and has a background in the 1990s hooligan scene of BFC Dynamo.
 The clothing store Hoolywood on Schönhauser Allee in Prenzlauer Berg is associated with the supporter scene of BFC Dynamo.
 The store was founded at the beginning of the 1990s and became a store for left-wing subculture.
 The owner of the store, Sven Friedrich, has a background in the supporter scene of BFC Dynamo in the East German era.
 Hoolywood has also been an advertising partner of BFC Dynamo.
 After more than 30 years, Hoolywood closed its store in Prenzlauer Berg in 2025, but continues its business online.

+Musicians from German rock band Klaus Renft Combo composed the anthem "Auf, Dynamo!" for BFC Dynamo in 1999.
+German rap musician Joe Rilla has also dedicated a song to BFC Dynamo.
+The song is called "Heb die Faust Hoch (BFC Dynamo Straßenhymne)" and was released in 2008.
+Joe Rilla, whose real name is Hagen Stoll (de), comes from the locality of Marzahn and has a background in the 1990s hooligan scene of BFC Dynamo.